DeepSea-Developments/deepdeck.co/docs/en/Docs/installer.md

 If none of this works, please go to [this page](https://github.com/DeepSea-Developments/DeepDeck.programmer/issues) and create an issue with screenshots and any relevant information as OS, so we can take a look

-#### Bluetooth goes crazy after DeepDeck firmware update
+???+ bug "Bluetooth goes crazy after DeepDeck firmware update"

-This is a known issue after doing a firmware update in some systems (detected so far in Ubuntu 22.04).
-To solve it, go to your Bluetooth config window, and remove DeepDeck (Ahuyama) from the paired devices.
-Restart your DeepDeck and connect your computer again.
-This should solve the issue.
+    A known issue is that **after flashing the deepdeck** the bluetooth connection goes crazy and it connects and disconnects.
+This just happens on this situation, and to solve this you should unpair the deepdeck from the device, reboot the deepdeck, and boot again.
+    We will see how to solve this bug, but as the workaround is easy and **only happens after flashing** it has low priority on the development.

 ## Program components